 s3‐Region

-Some older Amazon S3 Regions support endpoints that contains a dash between S3 and
+Some older Amazon S3 Regions support endpoints that contain a dash (-

 ), instead of a dot (for example,